HydratedKing/HydratedKing/_posts/2022-10-21-Review-Blog-2.md

 ![Player comparisons on mobile device](https://hydratedking.github.io/HydratedKing/images/phoneview.jpg)

-Overall The Nba Redrafted 2.0 is a well-designed and executed project that serves as an improvement over its predecessor.
+Overall The Nba Redrafted 2.0 is a well-designed and executed project.
 It does a remarkable job of converting a large amount of analytical data into an engaging and easily digestible form of media that not only enlightens users about the difficulty of selecting good players in the draft but of the unpredictability of an NBA player's career.

 Like my project, this site uses data and analytics to back its rankings.
 This site's application of analytical data will help me greatly in determining the best way to rank the players I select for my project.
 The site is very precise with the data they use to evaluate the teams and players in the article, and I believe it would be wise of me to follow their method of research.